stanfordnlp/stanza-train/README.md

 ##### NER with CharLM

-Training contextualized `NER` processor not only requires BIO data and pretrained word vectors which you can find our provided toy examples [here](data/nerbase/English-TEST) and [here](data/wordvec/word2vec/English), respectively, it also requires pretrained CharLMs, which can be obtained by previous training step and will be saved at `saved_models/charlm`.
-You can run following command to train the contextualized `NER` processor:
+Training contextualized `NER` processor not only requires BIO data and pretrained word vectors, where you can find our provided toy examples [here](data/nerbase/English-TEST) and [here](data/wordvec/word2vec/English), respectively, it also requires pretrained CharLMs, which can be obtained by previous training step and will be saved at `saved_models/charlm`.
+You can run the following command to train the contextualized `NER` processor:

 ```sh
 bash scripts/run_ner.sh English-TEST --max_steps 1000 --word_emb_dim 5 --charlm --charlm_shorthand en_test --char_hidden_dim 1024